nahern/essential-cardano/essential-cardano-list.md

 # The essential Cardano list #

 The essential Cardano list is a central library of materials, a one stop shop where you can find various resources for Cardano.
 This list includes official resources and community-generated materials.
 It is open source and we hope that you can help us to grow and fine tune this list to make it even better.

-We encourage you to add to this list by raising a PR in the repo with suggestions and new additions to enhance our list.
+We encourage you to add to this list and let us know of new content that is being produced by the community.
+Please raise a PR in the repo with suggestions and new additions to enhance our list.

 ## Navigate the Cardano ecosystem ##
 Welcome to the Cardano ecosystem, here is a map to help you find your way around: